 Youth involvement

-From 2017 onwards the council worked with Stroud Youth Council on the local plan.
+From 2017 onwards the council worked with Stroud Youth Council on the Local Plan.
 Young people made it clear that renewable energy was a key priority for them.

-Partnering with the youth council was a deliberate decision by the council to develop the skills of Stroud’s future leaders, with a view to ensuring long-term consistency in decision-making.
+Partnering with the Youth Council was a deliberate decision by the council to develop the skills of Stroud’s future leaders, with a view to ensuring long-term consistency in decision making.

 Community support and demand